Comparing over-the-air update and package strategies

 select a specific version by specifying that

 In both cases the update can happen immediately as soon as new packages are available or it can be controlled by a pre-condition (only once a week, only at night between 3AM and 5AM...).
-More information about this can be found here.
+More information about this can be found in our package management topic.

 Below you see the settings for "update all" and for specific packages.